george-mcintyre/aida-pva/docs/4_0_A_DevOps_Guide_to_AIDA_PVA.md

 @see [Building an AIDA-PVA Channel Provider](3_3_Building_AIDA_PVA_Channel_Provider.md) for instructions on how to build one.

-### The updated STANDALONELIB with the following modules collectively known as AIDA-PVA Module:
+### AIDA-PVA Module in STANDALONELIB
 * Modules:
     * `AIDA_PVA_SERVER_HELPER` - **Helper functions for the AIDA-PVA Providers**
     * `AIDA_PVA_JNI_HELPER` - Used by the AIDA-PVA Module to interoperate in a JNI environment
     * `AIDA_PVA_TYPES_HELPER` - Functions that help AIDA-PVA Module marshal and unmarshal JNI types
     * `NATIVECHANNELPROVIDERJNI` - JNI Entry points from AIDA-PVA.JAR
     * `AIDA_PVA_JSON` - Used by AIDA-PVA Module to parse JSON
-* Build from CMS STANDALONELIB but original code from [AIDA-PVA Github repo](https://github.com/slaclab/aida-pva/tree/master/src/cpp/aida-pva)
+* Build from CMS but original code from [AIDA-PVA Github repo](https://github.com/slaclab/aida-pva/tree/master/src/cpp/aida-pva)

 @see [Building AIDA-PVA Service](3_2_Building_AIDA_PVA_into_STANDALONELIB.md) for instructions on how to build it.